 To change the status of the locks, select the assemblies or objects in the list or in the model, and a new lock value from the list at the bottom of the dialog box, and click Set.

 The lock status is changed.

 How the object locks are set What is locked

 Assembly is set to Organization (the Locked status is For others ) and the objects in the assembly are set to No.

-Assembly and the objects in the assembly are locked for my organization, and users in my organization can modify the assembly or the objects in the assembly.
+Assembly and the objects in the assembly are locked for your organization, and users in your organization can modify the assembly or the objects in the assembly.